InfoMatePL/InfoTracker/docs/lineage_concepts.md

 If a node name has parentheses, quote it—Mermaid likes polite labels.

+Plain: outputs depend on inputs; arrows show that link.

+#### Audience & prerequisites
+- Audience: readers new to column-level lineage and impact analysis
+- Prerequisites: basic SQL; familiarity with SELECT/JOIN/GROUP BY

+### Diagram legend
+- Node = `db.schema.object.column`
+- Arrow (`A --> B`) = A is used to compute B

 Column lineage explains how output columns are derived from input columns across tables, views, joins, and transforms.

 #### Simple transform